Bloc/workshop-curriculum/courses/ruby-primer/03-level-conditionals/08-ternary-operator/body.md

 end
 ```

-Once you get used to the syntax – namely the `?` (which stands for "then") and `:` (which stands for "else"), this can be easier to read than an `if` or `case` expression.
-Ternary operators offer coders an option to be terse, which at times can lead to easier readability.
+Once you get used to the syntax – namely the `?` (which stands for "then") and `:` (which stands for "else"), this is more legible than an `if` or `case` expression.
+Ternary operators offer coders an option to be terse, which at times can lead to better readability.
+Here's the raw structure:

+`{conditional_statement} ? {code A} : {code B}`

+If the conditional statement evaluates to `true`, Ruby executes code A, if `false`, code B.